kevinohara80/nforce/README.md

 ### Query Streaming API

 The Salesforce query call in the REST API returns a 2000 record chunk at one time.
+The example below shows a normal query returning 2000 records only.

 ```js
 // dataset of 50k records.
 Stream these to a writable stream.